ipatch/KegCop/README.md

 This project was built with Xcode 4.3.2 and the target iOS is 5.1.1

 ## License and Copyright
 All code is offered under the GPLv2 license, unless otherwise noted.
-Please see LICENSE.text for the full license.
+Please see LICENSE.txt for the full license.
 All code and documentation are Copyright 2012 Chris Jones, unless otherwise noted.